Ammar Ramadan: Ferencváros

 In January 2019, he joined Hungarian side Ferencváros.
 On 23 June 2020, Ramadan played his first professional match for Ferencváros in a 1–0 defeat against Fehérvár.
 He later won the 2019–20 Nemzeti Bajnokság I with the club.
 However, he was excluded from the 29-man squad for the 2020–21 UEFA Champions League.

 In 2021, he joined Soroksár and Spartak Trnava on loan, where he won the 2021–22 Slovak Cup with the latter.

 DAC Dunajská Streda

 After spending the summer break with DAC Dunajská Streda, Ramadan signed with the club on 22 July 2022 after impressing the staff led by Adrián Guľa.
 On 11 August 2022, he made his debut in European competitions by starting in a 1–0 away defeat against FCSB during the 2022–23 UEFA Europa Conference League third qualifying round.

 On 13 July 2023, he scored a goal in a 2–1 win over Dila Gori in the first leg of the 2023–24 UEFA Europa Conference League first qualifying round, to become the first Syrian to score in that European competition.
 However, his club was eliminated with a 3–2 defeat on aggregate.
 A month later, on 23 August, he scored his first career hat-trick in a 5–1 away win over Gabčíkovo in the Slovak Cup.

+On 21 February 2026, Ramadan scored a hat-trick in seven minutes in his 100th league match with the club, securing a 3–2 victory over Skalica.